 4) Encourage Customer Reviews

 Customer reviews play a big role in local SEO—the more positive reviews you have, the higher your ranking will be.So how do you get them?
 The best way is simply to ask!
-Send an email or postcard to recent customers and let them know that you’d appreciate a review on Google Maps (or wherever else they might frequent).
+Send an email or postcard to recent customers and let them know that you’d appreciate a review.

 You can also include links to review sites in follow-up emails after someone makes a purchase from you or interacts with your business in some other way.
 Just make sure you’re not paying for reviews—that’s against Google’s guidelines (not to mention unethical).